ethanporcaro/tracking-toolkit/README.md

 It is encouraged to save each successful take to an NLA track, so it doesn't get overwritten.

+## Binding bones

+You can use the `Default Armature`, `Override Armature`, and `Bound Bone` property fields to bind bones to trackers:

+* `Default Armature` is the main armature the bones are a part of.
+You will set this to the armature you want to control.

+* `Override Armature` is a per-tracker armature that can be set when you want to control multiple armatures at the same time.
+Usually, you will leave this blank.

+* `Bound Bone` is the bone you want to bind the tracker joint to.
+This will add a `Copy Transforms` constraint.

+Do not rename the crated constraint, otherwise it will fail to remove itself when you select a different bone.

 ## Troubleshooting

 You will probably experience some sort of issue as this extension is being refined.